In 2011, Houleye Thiam founded Youth and Hope in response to the critical resource deficiencies in rural Mauritanian schools.

 Houleye believes firmly that education is the most powerful tool for changing lives in Mauritania which has struggled to achieve unity and equality for its sons and daughters since its independence from France in 1960.

 Houleye was born and raised in Mauritania.
 She currently resides in the Columbus, OH, where she works as Social Worker with Franklin County Department of Job and Family Services.
 She holds an MPA from Indiana State University.

 Chris's interest in Mauritania was sparked by his Peace Corps service from 2002 to 2004.
 His experience in Mauritania motivated him to pursue graduate studies, and he wrote his dissertation on local perspectives of development in southern Mauritania.

 He has traveled back to Mauritania three additional times over the years, while also developing strong connections to the diaspora community in Columbus and Cincinnati.

 Board Member, Strategy

 Grace started working with Y&H in 2017 after a chance meeting with Houleye and realizing a shared interest in promoting equality locally and in West Africa.

-Grace is a Geosciences graduate of Denison University and has lived and worked in rural Senegal, Amazonian Ecuador, and the cloud forest of Costa Rica.
+Grace is a Master of Forestry candidate at the Yale School of The Environment.
+She has lived and worked in rural Senegal, Amazonian Ecuador, and the cloud forest of Costa Rica, and as a wildland firefighter in the western US.
 When not working, you'll find Grace trail running or listening to live music.